leo-bogert/bumblebee-multiscreen-tools/README.md

 This README is currently lacking instructions on how to configure Bumblebee, they will be provided as well.

 The Nouveau drivers provide [much more simple configuration of Optimus](https://nouveau.freedesktop.org/wiki/Optimus/) than Bumblebee and if they work for you you should prefer them.
-Once I am done with this repository for Bumblebee I will investigate whether I can adapt it to user Nouveau and if yes, update this README to point to that.
+Once I am done with this repository for Bumblebee I will investigate whether I can adapt it to use Nouveau and if yes, update this README to point to that.

 ### Features